robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ## 2. Dataset
 ### Data source
-The Five Floating Buddha Statues are mostly rare art items that may belong to personal or family property; thus, the set of images cannot be collected by photographing itself.
+The Five Floating Buddha Statues are mostly rare art items belonging to personal or family property; thus, the set of images cannot be collected by photographing itself.
 Therefore, the various sources on the internet would be suitable material as the solution, especially the Thai Amulet websites being like a gold mine, filled with Buddha images in good condition which represent their details and patterns.

 | Class Code No.| Thai Name | English Name |